-- 1. Hardware /RESET pin is available on SOIC-16 or TFBGA; please contact Winbond for his package. - 2.
-While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum is recommended to ensure reliable operation. - 3.
-There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 and TFBGA-24 package.
-If the reset function is not needed, this pin can be left floating in the system.
+- 1. While a faster /RESET pulse (as short as a few hundred nanoseconds) will often reset the device, a 1us minimum pulse is recommended to ensure reliable operation. - 2.
+There is an internal pull-up resistor for the dedicated /RESET pin on the SOIC-16 package.
+If the reset function is not used, this pin can be left floating in the system.